Department of Biology, Utah State University, Life Science Building, Room 308

 What Drives Me

-Impact is at the heart of everything I do, I want to leave this world with the most positive long-lasting impact on those who will come after us, whether it may be research that I have done, software I helped develop, insights I shared about wildlife, or students that I have taught.
+Impact is at the heart of everything I do, I want to leave this world with the most positive long-lasting impact on those who will come after us, whether it may be research that I have done, software I helped develop, insights I shared about science, or students that I have taught.

 news

-Aug 09, 2025 Hired as a Teaching Assistant for BIOL 3070 - Computational Approaches to Biology for the Fall 2025 Semester
+Aug 09, 2025 | Hired as a Teaching Assistant for BIOL 3070 - Computational Approaches to Biology for the Fall 2025 Semester |